ssvlabs/ssv-dkg/README.md

 The data of the operators (ID, IP, Pubkey) can be collected in any way, for example a central server that you can pull the data from, or a preset file where all operators data exist.

+### Server

+The dkg server is ran by a SSV operator, an Operator RSA private key is a requirement.
+The server is able to participate in multiple instances in parallel.
+Whenever the server receives a message it directs it to the right instance by the identifier, and respond with an answer.

 ### CLI Client

 The initiator uses `ssv-dkg-init` to create the initial details needed to run DKG between all operators.